-In the world of makeup, there’s a list of hyped up words currently circulating that’ll cause cringe for any oily-skinned girl.
+In the world of makeup, there’s a list of hyped up vocabulary currently circulating that’ll cause cringe for any oily-skinned girl.
 Think hashtags such as: Luminous, Glowy, Reflective, Prism, Creamy, Radiant, and the atrocious “Dewy Dumpling”.
-For those of us who fight tooth and nail to prevent shine, we can’t imagine purposely applying makeup that appears to amp up oil levels!
+For those of us who fight tooth and nail to prevent shine, we can’t imagine purposely applying a full face of makeup that appears to amp up oil levels!

-Many popular products sprawled all over social media actually contain ingredients that can spell disaster for acne prone skin.
+Many popular products sprawled all over social media actually contain ingredients that can spell disaster for oily and/or acne prone skin.
 Let’s take a look at some…

 When freshly applied, this powder looked nice and had even coverage, but it didn’t control shine for more than an hour.
-At a price point of $34, it seems like a whole lot to pay for burying your skin in less than stellar ingredients.
+At a price point of $34, it seems like a whole lot to pay for burying your skin in less than stellar ingredients and not controlling shine.

 I actually sampled some of this at Nordstrom’s, wanting to find if it would truly provide the flawless finish it promises.
 Admittedly, it felt silky and gave me a poreless finish, but this was oh-so-temporary.
 I was wearing my usual water-based Dinair foundation, but skipped powder so I could see the genuine effect of La Mer’s brand.
 After I used the sample, I wandered around the store, browsing and trying on some shoes.
 Around 2 hours later, I checked my complexion in a dressing room mirror and was disappointed to see oily breakthrough and ACCENTUATED pores!
 I’ve used drugstore Cover Girl Powder that has a longer lasting finish than this bizarrely expensive product.